Dimers on Riemann surfaces and compactified free field: Introduction

-This work is devoted to the study of the dimer height function sampled on a general Riemann surface.
-Given a bipartite graph $G^\delta$ embedded into a Riemann surface $\Sigma$, we can define the dimer height function $h_\delta$ following the standard local rules (see, e.g., Section~\ref{subsec:intro_height_function}).
-This definition is consistent locally but not globally, which results in $h_\delta$ having an additive monodromy.
-This monodromy is random and depends only on the homology class of a loop along which it is evaluated; in other words, each dimer cover of $G^\delta$ defines a random cohomology class in $H^1(\Sigma, \RR)$.
-Since the monodromy is random, height fluctuations $h_\delta - \EE h_\delta$ remain multivalued as well.
-In our work we consider a family of graphs $G^\delta$ approximating the conformal structure of $\Sigma$ in a suitable sense that we specify later.
-Our main objective is to prove that the height fluctuations $h_\delta - \EE h_\delta$ converge to the compactified free field~\cite{Bosonization, francesco2012conformal, DubedatFamiliesOfCR} sampled on $\Sigma$ in the scaling limit $\delta\to 0$.
+Let us now discuss the setup in more details.
+Given a bipartite graph $G$ embedded into a Riemann surface $\Sigma$, we can define the dimer height function $h$ following the standard local rules (see, e.g., Section~\ref{subsec:intro_height_function}).
+This definition is consistent locally but not globally, which results in $h$ having an additive monodromy.
+This monodromy is random and depends only on the homology class of a loop along which it is evaluated; in other words, each dimer cover of $G$ defines a random cohomology class in $H^1(\Sigma, \RR)$.
+It is easy to see that the monodromy is integer \emph{up to a deterministic shift}, that is, there exists a deterministic $[u_0]\in H_1(\Sigma,\RR)$ such that the monodromy class almost surely belongs to $[u_0] + H_1(\Sigma,\ZZ)$.
+When $\Sigma$ has a boundary and $h$ is defined in such a way that it is constant along each boundary component (for example, if $\EE h = 0$), then the height difference between boundary components can be also included in the notion of the monodromy.
+In this case the corresponding cohomology class should be considered in the relative cohomology group $H^1(\Sigma; \partial \Sigma, \RR)$.